 A traditional lamp with a shade will only put light off in a certain direction.
 Namely, it spreads the light evenly across your room.
 However, if you have strange lighting in your office (for example: in my current office, I have a window directly behind my back), having only a traditional light source may not fully illuminate your face.
 That’s why I recommend finding a light source that can be easily manipulated in the direction you want.

-To the right, you’ll see the lamp that I use directly next to my computer monitor.
+Below, you’ll see the type of that I use directly next to my computer monitor.
 When I have a client meeting, I simply flip up the lamp head and shine it toward me.
 Although it is a little bright for a meeting, I’ve grown used to it.
 It certainly puts off enough light to help me maintain a professional appearance.

 You can spend upwards of $200 on a lamp – if you really wanted to.
 The one I’ve mentioned in this article only cost me about $40 and has lasted at least a couple of years now (it’s actually gone down in price since then).
 Decide how much you want to spend on the lamp, do plenty of research, compare feature options, and go back to those online reviews.